Emilio Baiada: Institutional work

 Baiada was one of the leading forces behind the reprise in mathematical studies in Modena in the postwar period.
-Teaching mathematical analysis in Modena from 1961, he was director of the Institute of Mathematics of the University from the academic year 1962—63 to the 1966—67: he promoted its 1966 dedication to Giuseppe Vitali, and was also behind the construction of the then new building for the department, which opened officially during the 1974-75 academic year.
-Moreover he held the direction of the direction of the Atti del Seminario Matematico e Fisico dell'Università di Modena from 1977 up to 1983.
+Teaching mathematical analysis in Modena from 1961, he was director of the Institute of Mathematics of the university from the academic year 1962–63 to the 1966—67: he promoted its 1966 dedication to Giuseppe Vitali, and was also behind the construction of the then new building for the department, which opened officially during the 1974–75 academic year.
+Moreover, he held the direction of the direction of the Atti del Seminario Matematico e Fisico dell'Università di Modena from 1977 up to 1983.

 Research activity

-He published more than 60 papers on differential equations, Fourier series and the series expansion of orthonormal functions, topology of varieties, real analysis, calculus of variations and the theory of functions.
+He published more than 60 papers on differential equations, Fourier series, series expansion of orthonormal functions, topology of varieties, real analysis, calculus of variations and on the theory of functions.

 Teaching activity

 In 1961 he went from Palermo to Modena, teaching several mathematical analysis courses up to the year of his death.
 Vinti (2007) gives a complete list of Emilio Baiada's doctoral students.